 - The second word translated “vigilant” (grēgoreō) denotes conversation, not rote activity.
 Prayer requires that Christians be alert, engaged, focused and informed.

 Persistent focused prayer is also characterized by thanksgiving, which demonstrates authentic faith.
-Our prayers should thank God for what He has already done and anticipate what He will do in answer to our petitions.
+If we are walking close to the Lord, our prayers will include gratitude for what God has already done on our behalf and expressions of thanks as we eagerly anticipate how He will answer petitions that loom large in life.

-On this National Day of Prayer, make a commitment to designate time for prayer.
+On this National Day of Prayer, make a commitment to designate time for daily prayer.
 Encourage others to join you for both scheduled and spontaneous moments to pray for the challenges we face today.
-And then, rest in the assurance that God is working on your behalf!
+And then, rest in the assurance that God is working on your behalf.

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Rev. McCracken authentically communicates biblical truth that makes his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.